 WIN’s Substance Abuse Counseling program operates under the philosophy that alcoholism and other drug dependencies are primary and progressive diseases with unknown etiology.
 They are at present incurable, but are eminently treatable.
 We believe that the treatment for the disease of addiction must focus on abstinence and must help people learn to deal with the everyday realities of their lives, without the use of alcohol or drugs.
 It is our belief that no one modality or approach is right for all clients; therefore, WIN supports a person-centered model with individualized treatment planning guidelines.
 WIN is committed to being the provider of choice for addiction treatment for the residents Baltimore, Prince George’s County, Cecil County, and Harford County.

 WIN’s wide range of outpatient substance abuse counseling services are provided in a clinical setting and organized within a comprehensive therapeutic environment that includes: screening and assessment, diagnostic determination, individual and family counseling, psychiatric consultations, crisis intervention, group counseling, educational programming, client advocacy, and referral to community resources.
 Youth and adult clients are assigned to licensed clinicians who assist in individual planning and care.
 Services also include consultation with family and/or professional care providers.
 Our clinicians are trained to treat the addicted population from a strengths-based bio-psycho-social perspective and therefore are excellent case managers who competently help youth and adults address a multitude of issues.
 In some instances, clients will present issues that require a Specialist.
 Subsequently, clients are referred for additional services to referral partners.

-All WIN Team client service needs are met in the least intensive setting possible.
-WIN Team offers four Substance Abuse Counseling services that prospective clients may be eligible and admitted to:
+All WIN consumer service needs are met in the least intensive setting possible.
+WIN offers four Substance Abuse Counseling services that prospective clients may be eligible and admitted to:

 - Driving While Intoxicated